Skilled Migration Australia

 Main features of the Subclass 491 regional visa:

-- Requires sponsorship from an Australian State/Territory or an eligible relative residing in an area deemed regional for the purpose of this visa.
+- Requires nomination from an Australian State/Territory or an eligible relative residing in an area deemed regional for the purpose of this visa.

 - A minimum of 65 points via the Points-test.